mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Instance where I would suggest an edit and she would make more edits.

-# Start small and easy
+## Start small and easy

 When I began hiring freelancers, I assigned them to write three different articles and email me when they were done.
 And then every time, they made the same mistakes on each article.

 Instead, start with just one.
 The freelancer's first attempts will be bad.
 You want to pay for that once and not three times.

-# Timebox
+## Timebox

+Limit their time on the first assignment.

-# Evaluating their first few drafts
+## Evaluating their first few drafts

 This is where the interview really begins.